As Russia batters Ukraine, both sides ready for more talks

 In the northern city of Chernihiv, two cruise missiles hit a hospital, according to the Ukrainian UNIAN news agency, which quoted the health administration chief.
 Serhiy Pivovar said and authorities were working to determine the casualty toll.

+In the besieged port city of Mariupol, at least one teenager died and two more were wounded by apparent Russian shelling.

+The three boys were rushed to a regional hospital.
+One had lost his legs in the attack and died soon after arriving, according to an Associated Press reporter at the scene.
+Family members told the AP the three had been playing soccer near a school when the shelling hit.

 The attacks followed a day after one in Kharkiv's central square that shocked many Ukrainians for hitting at the center of life in a major city.
-A Russian strike also targeted a TV tower in the capital of Kyiv on Tuesday — and caused damage at the nearby site of the Babi Yar Holocaust memorial.
+A Russian strike also targeted a TV tower in the capital of Kyiv on Tuesday, killing five people, Ukrainian authorities said.

+A spokesman for the nearby Babi Yar Holocaust memorial said that a Jewish cemetery at the site was damaged but that the extent was not clear.
+An AP photographer who visited the scene Wednesday said the main monument itself wasn't damaged.

 He expressed concern that said other historically significant and religious sites could be targeted and called on Jews around the world to protest the invasion.